 The town's Development Standards Ordinance (DSO) requires the issuance of a zoning permit by the Zoning Administrator prior to the commencement of any development activities, including signs and temporary uses.
 The purpose of a zoning permit is to ensure that any proposed use and/or structure complies with all applicable zoning requirements of the DSO.
 In reviewing and approving a zoning permit request, the Zoning Administrator may attach reasonable conditions in order to ensure compliance with the provisions of the DSO.

-Zoning permit applications for multi-family and commercial projects must also be reviewed and approved by the town's Planning Commission, pursuant to Article 14 of the DSO.
+Zoning permit applications for most multi-family and commercial projects must also be reviewed and approved by the town's Planning Commission, pursuant to the DSO.

 In instances when a building permit is required, the issuance of a town zoning permit will entitle the holder to apply for and obtain a building permit from the Charleston County Building Inspection Services Department.
 Pursuant to an agreement between the town and Charleston County, the county's Building Inspection Services Department is responsible for administering and enforcing all permitting and inspection services within the town.